The moment Kwame Despite met Kufuor

 Source: www.ghanaweb.com

-In what has become an annual ritual, business mogul and owner of Despite Group of Companies, Osei Kwame Despite again marked his 61st birthday in grand style.
+In what has become an annual ritual, business mogul and owner of the Despite Group of Companies, Osei Kwame Despite, again marked his 61st birthday in grand style.

-In what appeared as a show of humility, Dr. Despite knelt before the former president who was seated, while shaking his hands.
+In what appeared to be a show of humility, Dr. Despite kneeled before the former president, who was seated, while shaking his hands.

-Mr. Kufour blessed him and offered the business mogul a seat beside him.
+Mr. Kufuor blessed him and offered the business mogul a seat beside him.

-Earlier, Despite as part of activities to mark the day donated huge sums of monies and food items to the Mampong School for the Deaf.
+Earlier, Mr. Despite, as part of activities to mark the day, donated huge sums of money and food items to the Mampong School for the Deaf.

 He also commuted to Dr. Ofori Sarpong's home after meeting some members of the East Legon Executive Club.